-The ability of partners in a partnership to commit other partners and the business to contract.
+The ability of partners in a partnership to commit other partners and the business to a contract.

 Excess of total expenses over total revenues.

-Principle that asserts that data are verifiable and objective.
-Also called the RELIABILITY PRINCIPLE.
+Principle hat asserts that data are verifiable and objective.
+Also called the reliability principle.

-The claim of a corporation's owners to the assets of business.
-Also called SHAREHOLDERS' or STOCKHOLDERS' EQUITY.
+The claim of an owner to the assets of the business.

-A business with two or more owners and not organized as a corporation.
+A business with two or more owners that is not organized as a corporation.

 A business with a single owner.

 Principle that asserts that data are verifiable and objective.
-Also called OBJECTIVITY PRINCIPLE.
+Also called the objectivity principle.

-Amount earned by delivering goods or services to customers.
-Revenues increas retained earnings.
+Amounts earned by delivering goods or services to customers.
+Revenues increase retained earnings.